Finding your path through Peri-Menopause

 Harmony is maintained by balancing the tension between these two mutually supportive qualities.
 Just as you need a balance of yin and yang in life to maintain harmony, the body needs to find this inner equilibrium hormonally, as we adapt to a changing outer and inner environment; conditions that will be changing more intently during menopause!
 Oestrogen might be thought of as more yin in nature.
 As you get older and the steadying, settling qualities of oestrogen (yin) naturally diminish, then symptoms that are more yang in nature, such as hot flushes and inflammation, are able to develop, since they are no longer being tempered by the ‘yin’ cooling, soothing and quietening effects of oestrogen.

 Eastern traditions of health and wellness understand that you can supplement this natural decline of ‘yin’ by gathering in your energy a little more and protecting your resources, so that you’re not extending beyond your reserves.
 You can also do this by listening to your body, balancing outward activity with drawing inwards and rest, as well as aligning to the seasonal cadences of the natural world, which may take the form of choosing to conserve your energy a little more in the wintertime, like a tree drawing energy and nourishment back into its roots.
-Attending to cycles of expansion and contraction, found in the circular sway of the breath and the seasons, can be steadying at a time when familiar menstrual rhythms of storage and release feel chaotic.
+Attending to cycles of expansion and contraction, found in the circular sway of the breath and the seasons, or connection and withdrawal by honouring our individual needs for engagement or alone time, can be steadying at a time when familiar menstrual rhythms of storage and release feel chaotic.

 Acupuncture points can be used to harmonise the interplay of yin and yang within the body so that all is flowing well within, and you have deep reserves to draw on during times of transition or struggle.
 Classical Chinese Medicine sees the Chinese character of each point as expressing a story that can nourish, or brings alive, a vitality within us.
 Points like ‘Utmost limit of balance’ keep you balanced when life is difficult, or ‘A Maze of Spring Water’ give fluidity and nourishment to your plans and ideas, helping you to touch into the deep spring within yourselves.